olivDiogo/SmartHome/docs/useCases/useCaseIndex.md

 [uc11](uc11_toGetLogFromDevice/uc11_readme.md) - To Get Log from Device

+[uc12](uc12_toGetDevicesByRoomAndTemperatureFunctionality/uc12_readme.md) - To Get Devices in a Room with Temperature Functionality

-[uc12](uc12_toGetMaxInstTempDifBetweenDeviceAndOutside/uc12_readme.md) - To Get Max Instantaneous Temperature Difference Between Device and Outside
+[uc13](uc13_toGetMaxInstTempDifBetweenDeviceAndOutside/uc13_readme.md) - To Get the Maximum Instantaneous Temperature Difference Between Device and Outside